AdyGCode/yt-clone/ReadMe.md

 ### Include Required Classes

-Before we add the users, we will add the required `uses` statements:
+Before we add the users, we will add the required `use` statements:

 ```php
 use App\Models\Channel;